 This step is where most of the magic happens.
-Our editing team will goes through your recorded audio and complete clean up the material.
+Our editing team will go through your recorded audio and completely clean up the material.
 They will add spacing where appropriate, and take the first steps to making the audio compliant with ACX.com submission guidelines.

 You might have thought you gave a flawless performance in the booth, but chances are our editors will find things that need to be re-recorded.
 We call these “pickups”, and authors and narrators will need to go back into the studio for a short 1-2 hours session to record these corrections.